 The HIPAA Security Rule requires covered entities to implement technical controls to ensure the confidentiality, integrity, and availability of PHI.
 These technical controls apply to any form of communicating PHI and are therefore relevant to SMS messages.

-Technical controls include access controls that prevent PHI from being viewed by unauthorized individuals; audit controls to ensure covered entities and regulators can check to see what has happened to PHI; integrity controls to ensure PHI has not been tampered with or altered; and controls to ensure PHI cannot be intercepted in transit.
+Technical controls include access controls that prevent PHI from being viewed by unauthorized individuals; audit controls to ensure covered entities and regulators can check to see PHI is being communicated compliantly; integrity controls to ensure PHI has not been tampered with or altered; and controls to ensure PHI cannot be intercepted in transit.

 In the case of SMS messages, access controls are insufficient.
 If the sender or receive of an SMS message loses their device, the messages could be accessed by an unauthorized individual.
 There is also no guarantee that the message will be received by the intended recipient and there is no system in place that can confirm the identity of the sender or receiver of a message.
 It is also easy to accidentally send a message to the wrong person and messages cannot be recalled.